ADORSYS-GIS/moodle-plugin/charts/moodle-operator/README.md

 ## Upgrade from Previous Versions

 This chart has been updated to use the `app-template` library instead of the Bitnami `common` library for better maintainability and simplified configuration.
 The functionality remains the same, but the values structure follows app-template conventions.

+## Migration from Bitnami Common

+This chart has been migrated from using the Bitnami `common` library to the `bjw-s/app-template` v3.5.0 library for improved maintainability and modern Helm practices.

+### Version Decision

+We use **app-template v3.5.0** rather than the latest v4.x series due to:
+- **Compatibility**: v4.x has breaking changes that cause template rendering issues
+- **Stability**: v3.5.0 is proven stable and well-tested in production environments
+- **Feature Completeness**: v3.5.0 provides all necessary features for operator deployment

+### Key Changes

+- **Dependency**: Now uses `bjw-s/app-template` v3.5.0 instead of `bitnami/common`
+- **Configuration**: Updated values.yaml structure to match app-template v3 schema
+- **Security**: Enhanced security context with non-root user and read-only filesystem
+- **Monitoring**: Built-in Prometheus ServiceMonitor support
+- **RBAC**: Comprehensive cluster role permissions for operator functionality

 ## Monitoring